AkchurinDA/Fortuna.jl/README.md

 ```

 #### First-Order Reliability Method (FORM)
-The FORM overcomes the invariance problem faced by the MCFOSM method by using the first-order Taylor expansion if the limit state function at a point known as the "design point" on the failure boundary.
+The FORM overcomes the invariance problem faced by the MCFOSM method by using the first-order Taylor expansion of the limit state function at a point known as the "design point" on the failure boundary.
 Since the design point is not known a priori, the FORM is inherently an iterative method.

 ```julia
 β₁, _, _ = FORM(Problem₁)